JohnBinford/AppleWood-Pointe/Collateral/Selections.md

+### This page is for testing only!
-# This page can become less wordy once we starting using it or something like it!
+- It will become less wordy once we starting using it or something like it!
 ## Input appreciated!

 ## Experimental Tool sorting page.
+#### Exmplaination for testers.
+Edits welcome.

 -  Tools shown on this page will be placed into groups of like tools and then numbered within that group, so that the innocent might be proteceted.
    -  For example, this first (trial) group of band saws have no names and are numbered 1 through 6.